magnars/stasis/README.md

 - choose my own templating library
 - create my own damn stylesheets

-**Statis only offers a few functions that are pretty useful when creating static web sites.**
+**Statis offers a few functions that are pretty useful when creating static web sites.**

 No more.
 There are no batteries included.